ThoThuong/StoreFront/README.md

 8. Port number for server => Backend running port: 3000
 9. Port number for server => Backend running unittest port: 3001
 10. Port number for db => Database running port: 5432
-11. Collection of Endpoints => Install Postman or ThunderClient extention on vs-code and import collection from the Postman-collection_UDCT_StoreFrontAPI.json file I have attach in this root folder or I have list all endpoint at the part III of this file.
+11. Collection of Endpoints => Install Postman or ThunderClient extention on vs-code and import collection from the Postman-collection_UDCT_StoreFrontAPI.json file and environment_store_front.json file to start test all of endpoints I have attach in this root folder or I have list all endpoint at the part III of this file.

 II.
 Database schema with column name and type.
   TABLE products (